26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 4. L’antico Ghetto Ebraico

-This ghetto town with narrow streets and alleyways dates back to the 16th century.
-It is believed to be home to the Jews until 1569 and then from 1586-1593.
 One can see the three guarded entryways the Jews were allowed to use in the morning and at dusk when they left.
 It is a charming area with workshops surrounded by palaces believed to belong to the rich Jews in trade and banking.
-Get out at the tram stop Arenula/Cairoli and it’s the little area East of it.

 5. Capuchin Crypt

 It is The Museum and Crypt of the Capuchin Friars in which the Capuchin Order is held in high regard as a reminder of the cycle of life and the reality of our inevitable mortality.
-There are multiple chapels below the church of Santa Maria della Concezione dei Cappuccini holding approximately 4000 mummified skeletons.

 Address: Via Vittorio Veneto, 27, 00187 Roma RM